 Is there an art to shopping for yoga tops?
 We think so.
 Just as you wouldn’t shop for bras without preparing, you should be equally conscientious about your yoga top shopping spree.

 1. Pick a store that stocks a variety of yoga bras, so you have more than 3 choices–in other words, you’ll find what you want faster if you don’t go to a general sportswear shop where you’ll traverse garments made for every activity on the planet.

-4. Try styles on while the price tags are still attached and buy only if the store has a return policy.
-If the silhouette isn’t flattering—or the fabric is so thin, the world is promised a rundown on your lady parts—you want to be able to return or exchange it.
+4. Try styles while the price tags are still attached and buy only if the store has a return policy.
+If the silhouette isn’t flattering or the fabric is so thin, the world is promised a rundown on the lady parts you want to be able to return or exchange it.